 At Bullfrog Power, we work with companies from a wide cross-section of industries that are looking to make their operations more sustainable.
 Recently, we’ve noticed that our customers are aligning their sustainability initiatives with the SDGs.

-As a recent article in GreenBiz points out, “Businesses that incorporate the Global Goals usually begin by using them as outputs, as a way to highlight what they are already doing, that aligns with one or more of the 17 goals.”
+As an article in GreenBiz points out, “Businesses that incorporate the Global Goals usually begin by using them as outputs, as a way to highlight what they are already doing, that aligns with one or more of the 17 goals.”

-Two of Canada’s most significant supporters of green energy in Canada with Bullfrog Power—Diageo and Unilever Canada—are partners on the World Business Council for Sustainable Development (WBCSD) Climate Smart Agriculture (CSA), which addresses Goal 2 (Zero Hunger) and Goal 13 (Climate Change).
+Unilever Canada—one of the most significant supporters of green energy with Bullfrog Power—is a partner on the World Business Council for Sustainable Development (WBCSD) Climate Smart Agriculture (CSA), which addresses Goal 2 (Zero Hunger) and Goal 13 (Climate Change).

 How can your business contribute to the SDGs?

-First, look to each of the SDGs to find connections between one or more of the goals and the ways in which your business operates or your sustainability initiatives available to you.
-At Bullfrog Power, we know that Goal 13, Climate Action, is one that any business in Canada can work toward by choosing green energy for its facilities.
+First, look to each of the SDGs to find connections between one or more of the goals and the ways in which your business operates.
+At Bullfrog Power, we know that Goal 13, Climate Action, is one that any business in Canada can work towards by choosing green energy for its facilities.

 Choosing renewable energy for your business is an easy and impactful way to align your business with the UN’s Sustainable Development Goals and contribute to the global effort to address the world’s most pressing problems.

 Want to know how your business can contribute to the UN Sustainable Development Goals by partnering with Bullfrog Power?
-Fill out our contact form and we will be in touch to provide more information and help you with the next steps:
+Contact us at email@example.com.